Xin00163/bank_tech_test/README.md

 I want to be able to see the dates for each transaction

 As a User
+So I can see the details of each transaction
+I want to be able to know the credit for each transaction

+As a User
+So I can see the details of each transaction
+I want to be able to know the debit for each transaction

+As a User
 So I can see my transactions on paper
 I want to be able to print the date, credit/debit amount and balance